 Parents/carers of a child with SEN support will have opportunities to meet with the SENDCo and class teacher throughout the year and will be able to contact her via email, phone or in person.
-The SENDCo is happy to meet with parents/carers, without prior arrangement, whenever possible.
+The SENDCo is happy to meet or talk to with parents/carers, with short or little notice, whenever possible.